in the National

 As you complete each lesson, you will use interactive

-flash cards and take practice quizzes that will test and verify your knowledge simultaneously through instant computerized
+flash cards and take practice quizzes that will test and verify your knowledge simultaneously through instant online

 feedback.
 Your computer records the results so you can easily track your progress.